Let's Get Started

 This is a common question, and one that is answered incorrectly on several prominent websites.

 The calculation for IRMAA MAGI (Modified Adjusted Gross Income) includes just the taxable portion of Social Security.
-This comes from the Social Security Handbook here, which states:
+This comes from the Social Security Administration Handbook here, which states:

 “Modified Adjusted Gross Income is the sum of: